 Finzsoft is a key supplier to PCU, providing the core banking system and as such Finzsoft is considered a strategic investment that will secure ongoing provision of that key system.
-In 2021 PCU acquired a further 19.3% shareholding in Finzsoft Solutions Limited (Finzsoft).
-This increased the shareholding from 29.6% in 2020 to 48.9%.

 Finzsoft is considered a Joint Venture for accounting and reporting purposes, refer to the Joint Arrangements - Accounting Policy for further.
-The investment in Finzsoft has been accounted for using the equity method and is recognised initially at cost, including directly attributable transaction costs and subsequently adjusted to reflect the share of profit/(loss) for the period.
+The investment in Finzsoft has been accounted for using the equity method and is recognised initially at cost, including directly attributable transaction costs and subsequently adjusted to reflect the share of surplus/(deficit) for the period.

-The financial statements of PCU include a share of the surplus of Finzsoft of \$627,387 (2022: \$687,081).
+The financial statements of PCU include a share of the surplus or deficit of Finzsoft of \$494,682 (2023: \$627,387).
 Finzsoft has the same reporting date as PCU, being 30 June, and is domiciled in New Zealand.